 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with, communicating with, and teaching people.
 They like helping or providing service to others..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Exercise Physiologists job description, Exercise Physiologists salary, Exercise Physiologists information, what is the job of an Exercise Physiologist like, pros and cons about Exercise Physiologists, colleges and universities for Exercise Physiologists, is Exercise Physiologists the right career for me, Hard careers to get into, careers in Healthcare and Medical
+Exercise Physiologists job description, Exercise Physiologists salary, Exercise Physiologists information, what is the job of an Exercise Physiologist like, pros and cons about Exercise Physiologists, colleges and universities for Exercise Physiologists, is Exercise Physiologists the right career for me, careers in Healthcare and Medical